Cooking in The Keys

 Pan Seared White Fish with Lemon Butter

 Pan-Seared Fish with Lemon Butter Sauce is quick and easy.
 The sweet fish cooks in just 10 minutes.
 Season with your favorite spices and finish with a simple lemon butter sauce.
-Serve with vegetables or a fresh salad for a fast, delicious meal.
+Serve with vegetables or a mixed green salad for a fast, delicious meal.

 Recipe For Baked Grouper